-If you were injured in an auto accident caused by a drunk driver, contact a personal injury lawyer at Lynch Law Firm.
+If you were injured in an auto accident caused by a drunk driver, contact a personal injury lawyer at Lynch Law Firm, PC.
 We will review your claim to determine if your auto insurance policy will adequately cover the damages you suffered because of the crash.
 We will also explore the possibility of pursuing additional compensation through a lawsuit.

 Our compassionate attorneys do not charge any upfront fees and only get paid if you recover compensation for your claim.